Energetics of three interacting mass-imbalanced bodies in a three-dimensional spherical harmonic trap: Overview of the Three-Body Problem

 \subsection{Efimov states}

-The previous two sections have investigated the agreement between two different methods of calculating the unitary energy spectrum of trapped three-body systems with mass imbalance.
-We find that the two methods are in excellent agreement, however, as noted in Figs. \ref{fig:BosonESpec} and \ref{fig:ESpeck>1}, there are some unitary energies predicted by the method of Section \ref{sec:Summation} that are not predicted by the method of Section \ref{sec:Hyperspherical}.
+The previous two sections have investigated the agreement between two different methods of calculating the unitary energy spectrum of trapped three-body systems including for bosons and the effects of mass imbalance.
+We find that the two methods are in excellent agreement, however, as noted in Figs. \ref{fig:BosonESpec} and \ref{fig:ESpeck>1}, there are some unitary energies predicted by the method of Section \ref{sec:Summation} that are not predicted by Eqs. (\ref{eq:HyperEnergy}) and (\ref{eq:Transcendental}).
 These unmarked states, associated with imaginary values of $s_{nl}$, are Efimov states, e.g. $s_{00}$ for bosons and $s_{01}$ for $\kappa=13.75$ fermions.

 Eq. (\ref{eq:HyperradialCondition}) is the Schr\"odinger equation for a particle moving in a two dimensions with two potential terms, a harmonic potential and a term proportional to $s_{nl}^2/R^2$.
 If $s_{nl}$ is purely imaginary then this potential is \textit{attractive} at short distances rather than repulsive.
 This necessitates a different class of solution compared to the case where $s_{nl}$ is purely real and these solutions are Efimov states.
 Physically speaking the Efimov effect is short-range interparticle interactions giving rise to an effective attractive long-range interaction due to a third particle mediating the effective interaction between the other two.